 Tips on Creating a Great Hiring Process

 - Make your job application process easy.
-Don’t make applicants upload a resume and then have them fill out the same information again like job history.
+When Hiring don’t make applicants upload a resume and then have them fill out the same information again like job history.
 Applicants are more likely to fill out an application when it takes less than 15 minutes.

 - Ensure you are always polite to candidates.
 Even if candidates are rude or difficult, you should always maintain your composure if you are the point of contact.
 Sometimes they have been given the runaround by other companies and they take it out on you.